 The Importance of Mother Nature

 This 2007 study below was contributed by Scott Keller from western Illinois.
 This study contains what was to be a series of photos showing the life cycle of a morel patch.
-Unfortunatley Mother Nature threw a blanket of cold upon the midwest in the spring of 2007.
+Unfortunately Mother Nature threw a blanket of cold upon the Midwest in the spring of 2007.
 So what was to be a study of life, turned out to be a study of the death of a morel patch.
 The Great Morel had asked Scott if he would photograph his patch and chronologically keep data.
 As you will see it turned into a study of a different kind.

 Here is Scott’s storyline: